Local Events

 Join the MIA for a day of art and folk crafting for the whole family!

-Lowry Hill Neighborhood Walk
+Lowry Hill Service Saturdays

 Christmas Family Fun Day